 At LaunchBoom, we partner with entrepreneurs and launch their products using Kickstarter and Indiegogo.
-Naturally, the majority of our clients are new businesses who are launching their flagship product.
-But we also have the opportunity to work with established companies who’ve realized that crowdfunding is the best way to launch their next product.
+Naturally, the majority of our clients are new businesses who are launching their flagship product, but we also have the opportunity to work with established companies who’ve realized that crowdfunding is the best way to launch their next product.

 William Painter is an amazing company run by a small and talented team here in San Diego.
 The Empire sunglasses are far from their flagship product.
-Currently, they are selling 4 other pairs of sunglasses on their site and have no signs of slowing down.
+Currently, they are selling 4 other pairs of sunglasses on their site and show no signs of slowing down.

 - Advertise on Facebook